 A DOG’S HOME IS NOT HIS CASTLE

 The answer is you can’t—and I don’t mean verbally.
 Your dog does not live in the “it’s complicated” world.
 It’s your job to uncomplicate life for your dog.
 Teaching your pup in a less convoluted environment ensures better results and a happier, well-trained, content dog.
 Let me simplify.
-If you remove the grey area, your dog will not be confused about what is ok or not ok to do.
-When you have a “puppy in the training stage of life” there are no questionable circumstances in which you leave it “up to the pup” to know what he can or cannot do, and what is acceptable or unacceptable.
+If you remove the grey area, your dog will not be confused about what is okay or not okay to do.
+When you have a “puppy in the training stage of life,” there are no questionable circumstances in which you leave it “up to the pup” to know what he can or cannot do and what is acceptable or unacceptable.

-Take a look at the reason you may let your dog spend time in the backyard ALONE and UNSUPERVISED.
-Here are some of the rationales as told to me by pet parents.
-I have to wonder why the dog looks so sad at the back door if he’s so happy going outside.
+Examine your own reasons why you may let your dog spend time in the backyard ALONE and UNSUPERVISED.
+Here are some of the reasons pet parents told me during training sessions.
+I had to wonder why the dog looked so sad at the back door if he was so happy going outside.

 1. I let him out to go potty.